MateuszMyalski/fsfs-emulator/README.md

     - [X] `format` - formats the disk and initialzie propper file system structure
     - [X] `mount` - checks the integrity of the file system
     - [X] `unmount` - free up the disk
-    - [ ] `create` - create new inode
+    - [X] `create` - create new inode
-    - [ ] `remove` - mark the inode as not allocated to be overwritten in the future or unlink data block
+    - [X] `remove` - mark the inode as not allocated to be overwritten in the future or unlink data block
-    - [ ] `erease` - not only mark the inode as free but also overwrite the data
   - [ ] memory cell wear problem optimization
 - Disk space emulator
   - [X] based on chunks of memory that can be selected ~~at the compile time~~